 Client challenge: An energy company’s internal-billing system required complex tech integrations that could not support its broader digital transformation strategy.

-Our approach: The finance system was migrated from the mainframe to Azure cloud in phases and prepared for microservices architecture.
+Solution: The finance system was migrated from the mainframe to Azure cloud in phases and prepared for microservices architecture.

+Imagine trying to transform a business that still relies on a billing system that’s been in place for 30 years.
 A top provider of energy equipment and services found itself in just this position in the late 2010s.
 The company’s leadership understood that an outdated finance system, which touches every part of the organization, would impede broad digital transformation.
 Something had to be done.

-The global energy company asked longtime-partner Capgemini for assistance modernizing this finance system so it could propel, rather than impede, the pace of transformation.
+The global energy company asked longtime partner Capgemini for assistance modernizing this finance system so it could propel rather than impede the pace of transformation.

 From legacy to cloud: Understanding the scope of the challenge